studyathome-internationally/hub/docs/courses/assistive-technologies-basics/README.md

 ### Methods

 The course is divided in self-study units and practical session at the UAS Technikum Wien on-site.
-The practical sessions won't be accessible for virtual students, but the course material contains everything to do them at home as well.
-The practical sessions are not relevant for grading.
+The practical sessions won't be accessible for virtual students but they are not relevant for the grading.

 | Type        | Effort \[h\] |
 | :---------- | :----------- |